 The best-kept secret in Paris.
 Photo: Leclaireur

 As Maria Callas, the influential opera singer said: “Paris dictates fashion to the whole world.”
 We know Paris is one of the best cities in the world for fashion, but where to begin?
 With so many incredible stores and areas to shop, how do you maximize your vacation time to find exactly what you are looking for?
 We approached some of Paris’s top fashion experts to help create private shopping experiences for our guests – uncovering the best-kept Parisian shopping and style secrets.

-I was lucky enough to join our expert stylists on our select Classic Shopping Tour where participants are guided to some of the best shopping addresses in the city: revealing the true secret to Parisian style.
+I was lucky enough to join an expert stylists on a Classic Shopping Tour where participants are guided to some of the best shopping addresses in the city: revealing the true secret to Parisian style.
 Each shopping tour is customized and crafted to suit your style, budget, and aspirations.

 After filling out an evaluation form, the experts select different stores varying from luxury boutiques, local Parisian designers, vintage shops, concept stores, men’s wear, children’s clothing and much more.
 If you want help with styling your own look, we can arrange that as well.
 Paris has always been synonymous with fashion, but the city is welcoming many new, up-and-coming designers as well as local artisans with their own boutiques.
 These stylists know the best stores to visit and their expansive ‘black book’ of hidden gems is constantly growing with exciting new stores and designers.